Configure NGINX

 Embedded Tomcat Port

-The port that you used in the previous version of Intrexx will be shown here.
+The port that you used in the previous version of Intrexx is displayed here.
 You can leave this port as it is.

 Base URL of the portal